UmutDeniz26/Converting-frames-to-arduino-IDE/README.md

 7 - ) Copy the result and paste into excelToCodeStep2.(type 'm' at the end of the string which you copied)

-8 - ) Copy the output and paste to arduino code.
+8 - ) Copy the output and paste (like i do in "demoLedEffect.ino") to arduino code.

 Also you can convert multiple scenes at once, with same steps.